johannww/openssl.nvim/README.md

 # openssl nvim

-A basic neovim plugin for showing information on **certificates, crls, keys** whith openssl
+A basic neovim plugin for showing information on **certificates, crls, csrs, and keys** with openssl

 https://github.com/user-attachments/assets/d4cb47f9-3db2-433d-b521-e0165c41a259